All posts filed under: ARUNACHAL PRADESH

 NorthEast India Fashion | Street Style Trend Report From The Local Fashionistas of Arunachal, Manipur and Tripura

-Street Style culture has been trending for a while now – especially with individual style taking precedence over everything else.
-Particularly in the North East of India, street style is more than just a fashion statement, it rather acts as a showcase of individuality and their root culture – mixed tastefully with popular cultures from around the world.
-Today, we catch up with some of our trendsetter friends from three states of North East India: Arunachal Pradesh, Manipur and Tripura, to give us the lowdown on their own personal style and what’s trending on their local fashion scene.
+Street style culture has been trending for a while now, with individual style taking precedence over everything else.
+In the North East of India, street style is more than just a fashion statement – it’s a showcase of individuality and the region’s diverse cultures, mixed tastefully with global influences.
+Today, we catch up with some of the trendsetters from three states of North East India – Arunachal Pradesh, Manipur, and Tripura – to give us the lowdown on their personal style and what’s trending on their local fashion scene.
 Arunachal Pradesh Jomter Karlo | Fashion Student at NIFT Mumbai A fashion student from NIFT Mumbai, Jomter Karlois originally from Arunachal Pradesh.
-She loves to keep it edgy, funky and unexpected by styling her outfits with accessories in unconventional ways.
-She says,”I am not much of a ‘dress’ person.
+She loves to keep it edgy, funky, and unexpected by styling her outfits with accessories in unconventional ways.
+“I am not much of a ‘dress’ person.
 I like to mix & match my outfit to create different looks each time and my wardrobe consists mostly of crop-tops, shorts, pants and skirts.
 I am just old school like that.
-I’ve grown up …
+I’ve grown up being inspired by …

 rootsandleisure_arunachal-Tawang